 Do you think that, as explained in “Monos”, life is a constant battle to find the balance between our good and bad sides?

-In the film, we show that reality and reject any binary or extreme concept in the world.
+In the film, Alejandro tries to portray that reality and rejects any binary or extreme concept in the world.
 Paradise and hell, good and bad, man and woman, or black and white, we explore the shades of grey that we all have.

 You filmed at a height of 4,000 metres, in the middle of the jungle and with drastic climatic changes.
 Did these conditions help the quality of the performances?

 The combination of having non-professional actors (some had never been in front of a camera), the extreme situations and difficult conditions in which we recorded generated a kind of magical collective energy.

 We were all convinced that we were doing something wonderful and important, even those behind the camera and that has been translated onto the screen.

 “Monos” has been selected as the Colombian candidate in the “Best International Film” category at the 2020 Oscar Awards, and will represent the country in the Goya Awards.
 Do you think it will help boost Colombian cinema?

 We hope so, especially considering that the film was chosen by the local academy to represent the country.

 We are aware that we are representing national cinematography and we hope that our achievements will be shared and celebrated for the benefit of all Colombian filmmakers.

 The story tells how a group of young people enjoy moments of leisure, despite being immersed in a conflict.
 Is there an analogy with that reality and the wars that take place in Latin America and globally, where the rulers seem not to take the severity of the problems that occur seriously?